sarahnaunton/mind-ease-api/README.md

 ## Features in Development

- - Mood Help Function: Allow users to easily access immediate crisis support such as their emergency contact, GP or NHS, and their suicide prevention plan to help navigate difficult situations
+ - Mood Help Function: Allow users to easily access immediate crisis support such as their emergency contact, GP, A&E, and their suicide prevention plan to help navigate difficult situations.
- - Profile Section: Allow users to view their information, edit their details and delete their account
+ - Profile Section: Allow users to view their information, edit their details and delete their account.